MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

     :::image type="content" source="./media/data-access-governance/email-eeeu-files-folders-lists.png" alt-text="Email received by site owners for oversharing via EEEU":::

 > [!NOTE]
-> The link at the bottom of the email will change according to the type of data access governance report that site access review was initiated for.
-In the screenshot, the link says "View all EEEU claims" since the feature was initiated for a site from "Content shared with 'Everyone except external users' reporting.
+> In the screenshot, the link says "View shared items" since the review was initiated for a site from "Content shared with 'Everyone except external users'" report.

 #### Review 'Everyone except external users' site access review requests (for site owners)